qiskit-community/qiskit-translations/README.md

 ## What is the criteria for adding a new language?

-1. A minimum of **three contributors** is necessary for any new languages to be added and receive official support from the administrators of the localization project.<br/>
+1. A minimum of **five contributors** is necessary for any new languages to be added and receive official support from the administrators of the localization project.<br/>
+2. One of the contributors in that language must be a **Qiskit Advocate** and actively participate.<br/>
-2. In addition to translators, we will need **dedicated proof-readers** to review the translations and approve accuracy of content in that language, to ensure the translations can be released in that language.<br/>
+3. In addition to translators, we will need **dedicated proof-readers** to review the translations and approve accuracy of content in that language, to ensure the translations can be released in that language.<br/>
-3. Among the group of contributors, a **translation lead must be identified** to serve as a liaison with the administrators of the localization project.
+4. Among the group of contributors, a **translation lead must be identified** to serve as a liaison with the administrators of the localization project.
 The lead must contact [Soolu Thomas](mailto:soolu.thomas@ibm.com?subject=[GitHub]%20Qiskit%20Documentation%20Translation) and [Yuri Kobayashi](mailto:yurik@jp.ibm.com?subject=[GitHub]%20Qiskit%20Documentation%20Translation) by email for the language to be officially listed under this project. <br/>

 These are general guidelines for joining translation efforts and adding new languages.
 If you have further questions, please feel free to contact [Soolu Thomas](mailto:soolu.thomas@ibm.com?subject=[GitHub]%20Qiskit%20Documentation%20Translation) and [Yuri Kobayashi](mailto:yurik@jp.ibm.com?subject=[GitHub]%20Qiskit%20Documentation%20Translation).
 Thank you.